-Cocaine can make you feel powerful, social and attractive when you first start using it.
-But the truth of this drug is clearer as it forges a path of destruction through your life.
+Cocaine can make you feel powerful, social, and attractive when you first start using it.
+But the truth behind this drug becomes more evident as it forges a path of destruction through your life.
 After experiencing the pitfalls of drug abuse, many people wonder how to detox from cocaine.
-Detox is the first step into a better life, one free of addiction.
+Detox is the first step toward a better life free of addiction.

-Cocaine may have caused financial problems, relationship struggles and trouble at work.
-You may have legal problems.
-You likely have experienced side effects of using cocaine, the ugly side no one thinks about the first times they use the drug.
+Cocaine may have caused financial problems, relationship struggles, trouble at work, and even legal issues.
+You likely have experienced side effects of using cocaine, the unappealing consequences no one thinks about the first time they use the drug.
 These effects can include:

 - Mood swings

 - Anxiety and panic attacks

 - Risk of heart attack

 With all of the problems in your life caused by cocaine, how can detox be worse?
 Getting through detox and into healthy recovery can make you feel more powerful than any hit of cocaine.

 Why You Should Consider a Detox from Cocaine

 You may be nervous about the idea of going into detox to end your cocaine abuse.
 Having questions and concerns about a cocaine detox is a normal part of preparing for withdrawal and recovery.